somemorewater/myJsDocumentaiton/Readme.md

 # Random JavaScript Learning Documentation

-Welcome to **My JS Docs** repository!
+Welcome to **My Docs for JS** repository!
 This project is a collection of my notes, code snippets, and resources as I explore the amazing world of JavaScript.
 Whether you're a beginner or looking to brush up on your JS skills, you might find something useful here.

 ---